stefars/LCS/README.md

 #Table updated with Pandas library, fixed lazy operations.
 #Fixed the Contradiction/Tautology issue.
+(Anihilation Laws)
+#Fixed ordered atomic proposition in table

 Known issues:
-  For Logical Equivalenge, in distribution, the order of atomic propozitions changes, hence the result is different than the one expected
-  (FvG)=>H has the order F,G,H
-  But (F=>H) ^ (G=>H) has the order F,H,G
-  So the end result even if it's correct, it's different for the verification I'm doing.
+Reduction laws don't hold due to the difference in tables sizes and the use of the anihilation law module.

   Not all steps are included, if needed, I could add them hopefuly.

   The program only works for strong syntax.
-  Relaxed syntax is wip.
+  (To run the program, pandas library needs to be installed) Relaxed syntax is wip.